cypress-io/cypress-documentation/content/guides/component-testing/framework-configuration.md

 </Alert>

-Next configure the dev-server to use the same Webpack configuration used by Nuxt.
-Place the following in `cypress/plugins/index.js`, creating the relevant directories.
+Configure the dev server to use the same Webpack configuration used by Nuxt.
+You can do this using the plugin provided by the `@cypress/webpack-dev-server` module.

-:::cypress-plugin-example{configProp=component noComment}
+Also, you need to tell Cypress where to find your component tests.
+While it's possible to mount components in the `pages` directory, generally you will want to be more granular with your component tests - full page tests are best implemented with Cypress e2e runner.

+The following example configuration assumes that all the test files are somewhere in the `components` folder, and end with the `.spec.js` extension.

+:::cypress-config-plugin-example

 ```js
 const { startDevServer } = require('@cypress/webpack-dev-server')